SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/jobs-faq.md

     `debug`, etc.), requesting more NERSC-Hours than your repo balance, it will be automatically routed to the `scavenger` queue.

+-   Error message:

+    ```
+    sbatch: error: No available NIM balance information for user xxxxx, account yyyyy.
+Cannot proceed.
+    sbatch: error: Batch job submission failed: Unspecified error
+    ```

+    Possible causes/remedies:

+    You submitted the job using a repo that you are not allowed to use.
+    Login in to your NIM account to see which repo you can use.

 ### Runtime errors